FAQ - FREQUENTLY ASKED QUESTIONS

 QUESTION: What is the difference between Systema and other martial arts?

 ANSWER: Systema is a complex martial art, focusing on both stance and ground combat.
 Against one or more attackers.
 With or without a weapon.
-The main difference is that Systema is a Slavic martial art and the way of teaching is different from Asian martial arts, but it is logically closer to our Slavs. another difference is that Systema teaches principles and not techniques, the trainee does not pursue one combination around, but tries to understand and learn how the principle works and apply it in different situations.
+The main difference is that Systema’s way of teaching is different from Asian martial arts, but it is logically closer to Slavs.
+Another difference is that Systema teaches principles and not techniques, the trainee does not pursue one combination around, but tries to understand and learn how the principle works and apply it in different situations.

 QUESTION: Are pads and mats used for training?

 ANSWER: The purpose of training is to prepare a person for a real situation.
 For this reason, we do not use things that we do not normally carry (large gloves, tooth and joint protectors, washcloths, etc.).
 Exactly opposite.
 We learn to use the things that surround us, we train inside and outside.